-The following is a piece of short fiction by Scott Nagele that was originally posted on a website or blog for fiction writing.
+The following is a piece of short fiction by Scott Nagele that was originally posted on a website for fiction writing.

 One thought kept him going: she was back there still.

-He hopped through the snow on his good leg and dragged his injured one along as best he could.
-He knew this was the direction to go in order to hit the main road, but the woods made it difficult to travel in a straight line.
+He hopped through the snow on his good leg, dragging his injured one along as best he could.
+This was the direction to go in order to hit the main road, but the woods made it difficult to travel in a straight line.

-He’d found an old, tattered scarf in his coat pocket and tried to tie it around his thigh, but his fingers were stiff, so that he’d made a poor job of it.
+He found an old, tattered scarf in his coat pocket and tried to tie it around his thigh, but his fingers were stiff and he made a poor job of it.
 Blood ran down his leg and dripped from the cuff of his pants, leaving a trail of red drops in the snow.

-It really hadn’t seemed like much of a wreck.
+It hadn’t seemed like much of a wreck.
 The car would still be drivable were it not stuck half-way up the side of a snow bank.
-She probably would have received nothing more than a good jostle if she’d been wearing her seat belt.
-But she had been sitting sideways in the passenger seat, facing him as he drove.
+She would have received nothing more than a good jostle if she’d been wearing her seat belt, but she had been sitting sideways in the passenger seat, facing him as he drove.
 She wanted to give him her undivided attention.
-When they hit the snow bank, she’d been thrown into the dash of his classic Mustang.
-It wasn’t really much of mountain car, but then they weren’t really mountain people.
+When they hit the snow bank, she was thrown into the dash of his classic Mustang.
+It wasn’t much of mountain car, but then they weren’t mountain people.

 Now, she was back there.
 He had to find help, and soon.